I Tried the Let Them Theory. Here's What It Couldn't Fix.

 “What does the younger version of me who first learned this lesson need to hear right now?”

-“Can I offer this part of myself what it was never given without waiting for someone else to do it first?”
+“Can I offer this part of myself that was never given without waiting for someone else to do it first?”

-Reintegration.
-Let the pattern dissolve, not just relocate
+STEP 3: Reintegration.
+Let the pattern dissolve, not just relocate.

 “Does this feel like release — or like relocation?
 Have I moved the pain, or has it actually shifted?”